Luz Argentina Chiriboga: Career

 In 1968, Chiriboga began writing, inspired by a circus that had come to town.
 She showed her story to her husband, who encouraged her to continue.
 Over the next several years, she wrote several poems and dramatic pieces, publishing in periodicals like Débora, Letras del Ecuador and Revisa Cultura.
 In 1976, she was elected as the president of the National Union of Women of Ecuador and for the next few years worked on a project for the Provincial Council of Esmeraldas to build a botanical garden for the town.
 The project was never completed and she returned to writing, producing a collection of fifty poems titled, Las Voces de la Vida focused on environmental themes.
 In 1981, she published an article "La Música Popular y la Mujer" (Popular Music and Women) in Revista Cultura, which examined the degrading lyrics in popular music which glorify abuse of women.

 Beginning in 1983, Chiriboga became involved in the Congress of Black Culture, participating in the event held in Cali, Colombia and the 1985 Congress in Panama.
-These conventions, inspired her to begin work on her novel Bajo la piel de los tambores (Under the Skin of the Drums).
+These conventions, inspired her to begin work on her novel Bajo la piel de los tambores, Tambores bajo mi piel (1999) (Under the Skin of the Drums).
 The novel, published in 1991, marked an emergence of Afro-Latina identity into what had been either a homogenized Hispanic literary tradition or an Afro-Hispanic tradition focusing on male protagonists.
 Not only did it introduce race, but the work encompassed topics often avoided in Hispanic literature, such as birth control, fetishism, sexual violence, and others.
 It received favorable critical attention, as had a short story she published while she was working on the novel, called "El Cristo de la mirada baja".
 The story won first prize in 1986 in the International Literary Contest of the Liberator General San Martín held in Buenos Aires.

 Chiriboga's works challenge the stereotypes of women's sexuality, and looks at desire, ignoring the traditions of propriety imposed by patriarchal honor codes and religious authority.
 She confronts stereotypical ideas of clerical purity by depicting their sensuality and lustful black women with characters who are asexual.
 Recognizing that men writing about women tend to poeticize them, Chiriboga uses her voice to raise consciousness.
 She also questions the duality of culture and what it means to be part of the African Diaspora in a country dominated by Latino and mestizo traditions.
 She has been a featured speaker at conferences and seminars throughout Africa, the Americas, the Caribbean and Europe, and has had her works translated into English, French, Italian and Quechua.